|Nation||United States of America (USA)|

-Mars Reconnaissance Orbiter (MRO) is a large orbiter, modeled in part on NASA’s highly successful Mars Global Surveyor spacecraft, designed to photograph Mars from orbit for about two Earth years.
+Mars Reconnaissance Orbiter (MRO) is a large orbiter, modeled in part on NASA’s highly successful Mars Global Surveyor spacecraft, designed to photograph Mars from orbit.

 Its primary goals are to map the Martian surface with a high-resolution telescopic camera, at least partly to help select sites for future landing missions.
-The camera, called the high resolution imaging science experiment camera, or HiRISE, is a 1.6-foot or 0.5-meter diameter reflecting telescope, the largest ever carried on a deep space mission.
+The camera, called the high-resolution imaging science experiment camera, or HiRISE, is a 1.6-foot (0.5-meter) diameter reflecting telescope, the largest ever carried on a deep space mission.

 Supplementary investigations have included studies of the Martian climate, weather, atmosphere and geology.
 Along with the basic six instruments, MRO also carries an optical navigation camera and Electra, a UHF telecommunications package to provide navigation and communications support to other landers and rovers on the surface of Mars.

-After launch, MRO entered orbit around Earth.
+After launch, at 11:43:00 UTC Aug.
+12, 2005, MRO entered orbit around Earth.
 Soon after, the Centaur upper stage fired for a second time to dispatch its payload (and itself) to escape velocity on a trajectory to intercept with Mars.

 A subsequent combination of aerobraking in the upper atmosphere and engine burns between April 7 and Sept.
 11, 2006, put MRO in its final operational orbit of approximately 155 x 195 miles (250 × 316 kilometers).

 Two months later, it began its primary science mission, joining five other active spacecraft in orbit or on the surface of Mars: Mars Global Surveyor, 2001 Mars Odyssey, the two Mars Exploration Rovers, and the European Mars Express.